Yamotano/wot-trader/README.md

 ![](https://miro.medium.com/max/890/0*cAcircdzEscM4Rk9.jpg)

-A Trading bot for Binance Futures
+Trading bot for Binance Futures

-A simple bot that tracks the Money Flow Index (MFI) technical indicator and trades based on sub 1-minute timeframes
+A simple bot that tracks the Money Flow Index (MFI) technical indicator and trades based on sub 1-minute timeframes.
+Executes longs only.

 #### Note:
 1. You must provide your own Binance API key and API secret in the script file